GreensfingeExperiment/Scenario1_Green/README.md

 - `service.RecommendationService`: Contains the business logic to format a recommendation.
 - `repository.RecommendationRepository`: Simulates a database to search the values.

-The RecommendationService class can be "greenified" using `GreenFactory`, allowing its behavior to change based on energy-efficiency configurations.
+The RecommendationRepository class can be "greenified" using `GreenFactory`, allowing its behavior to change based on energy-efficiency configurations.

-### ❓ Remember the Task
+### ❓ Task

-The search for the product and the number of visits is always mandatory, but the search for the "other product" is optional — so how can we ignore the execution to find the other product without actually invoking the business logic method?
+In the RecomendationService class, the method findRecomendation() search for the product and the number of visits.
+Currently this method also returns another product suggestion.
+To save energy when the user don't want to see his additional suggestion, you need to implement the functionality to make this second suggestion optional.

+To implement this functionality, when the new method saveConsumptionEnergy() is called with the parameter "true", the second suggestion should be disabled.
+The method saveConsumptionEnergy() is empty and you need to implement it as part of your task using the green framework.

 ---